-Figure 4-1: SHAKEN Trust Model
+Figure 5-1: SHAKEN Trust Model

-The List of Trusted STI-CAs shown in this diagram is specified in ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy Administrators [Ref 3], as:
+The List of Trusted STI-CAs shown in figure 5-1 is specified in ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy Administrators [Ref 3], as:

-Figure 4-2: List of Trusted STI-CAs
+Figure 5-2: List of Trusted STI-CAs

-The list of trusted STI-CAs in the above figure is assumed to be for a single country.
+The List of Trusted STI-CAs in the above figure is assumed to be for a single country.
 Therefore, if two countries implement SHAKEN independently, they will have separate “Trusted STI-CA” lists and calls authenticated in one country would not be successfully verified in another country.

 If country-specific “Trusted STI-CA” lists are combined, then SHAKEN calls between countries can be successfully verified.
-To support this functionality, the following entities are identified:
+To support this functionality, the following entities are proposed:

+SHAKEN Governance Model

 International SHAKEN registry

 Interface to access the registry